 Not everyone with foraminal stenosis will experience symptoms and some people may have symptoms that come and go.
 Although you cannot prevent foraminal stenosis, staying physically active and maintaining a healthy weight can reduce your risk.
-The symptoms for foraminal stenosis will vary depending on which part of the spine is affected.
+The symptoms of foraminal stenosis will vary depending on which part of the spine is affected.

-Originating when the foramen of your neck the spinal nerve may cause your arm or hand to have pain, feel weak and/or numbness when nerves become pinched.
+Originating when the foramen of your neck the spinal nerve may cause your arm or hand to have pain, feel weak, and/or numbness when nerves become pinched.
 Additionally, most but not all people experience a sharp pain that begins in the neck and travels to the shoulder and down the arm.

-When the foramen of your upper back narrows, a pinched nerve will cause pain in the back and possibly pain and numbness that wraps around to the front of the body.
+When the foramen of your upper back narrows, a pinched nerve will cause pain in the back and possibly pain and numbness that wraps around the front of the body.
 Thoracic stenosis is the least common area to be affected by foraminal stenosis.

 The most likely area to be affected by foraminal stenosis is the lower back.
 When the foramen of the lower back narrows, symptoms such as pain, tingling, numbness, and weakness in the buttock, leg, and foot can occur.

 Depending on the cause and severity of the foraminal stenosis there are several treatment options to ease the discomfort and pain.

 Physical therapy may be prescribed to help build muscle strength, maintain flexibility and stability of the spine, and improve balance.
 With consistent physical therapy treatments, space may open in the spine for the nerve roots to pass.

 Different types of medicines can be used to ease the pain.
 If medications are the best treatment for your situation a doctor may prescribe pain relievers, steroids, or opioids.